-If the plaintiff in an asbestos personal injury lawsuit dies before the resolution of the claim, the claim can be converted into a wrongful death claim.
+If the plaintiff in an asbestos personal injury lawsuit dies before the resolution of the claim, the asbestos claim payout can be converted into a wrongful death claim.
 The claims of the deceased then become part of his estate.
 The estate representative usually will get involved and direct the legal action in this situation.

 If you are sick with mesothelioma and you think you could pass away before the personal injury action is completed, you can help your loved ones with a future wrongful death lawsuit by carefully documenting the following:

-- Detailed work history, including the dates where you spent at every asbestos related job and where it was located
+- Detailed work history, including the dates where you spent at every asbestos-related job and where it was located

 - Co-workers who were with you on the job